trcollinson/amazonq-sam-api/README.md

 # AWS SAM REST API

-A serverless REST API built with AWS SAM.
+A serverless REST API built with AWS SAM and secured with Amazon Cognito authentication.

 ## Project Structure